 Half-termly reports will be provided which will give feedback on current progress related to target grade as well as effort and behaviour.
 Target grades are given in the form of a likely GCSE grade.

-SIMS Learning Gateway gives you access to data about your child and their progress.
-The reports that we provide are available digitally and are supported with an historic archive of previous reports.
-Reports are published each half-term.
+The Parent App gives you access to data about your child and their progress.
+The reports that we provide are published each half-term on the Parent App with students receiving a paper copy.

 Progress against target grade is reported using three descriptors: